danielfrg/dinero/README.md

   - Your imagination is the limit here, you can create dashboards, reports, etc
   - I also use Apache Superset to create dashboards based on this data

+You can read more about how I use this [in my wiki](https://wiki.danielfrg.com/homelab/dinero/).

 Inspired by [yyx990803/build-your-own-mint](https://github.com/yyx990803/build-your-own-mint).

 ## Usage